Kyber: Development

 Kyber is derived from a method published in 2005 by Oded Regev, developed by developers from Europe and North America, who are employed by various government universities or research institutions, or by private companies, with funding from the European Commission, Switzerland, the Netherlands, and Germany.
 They also developed the related and complementary signature scheme Dilithium, as another component of their "Cryptographic Suite for Algebraic Lattices" (CRYSTALS).
 Like other PQC-KEM methods, Kyber makes extensive use of hashing internally.
 In Kyber's case, variants of Keccak (SHA-3/SHAKE) are used here, to generate pseudorandom numbers, among other things.
 In 2017 the method was submitted to the US National Institute of Standards and Technology (NIST) for its public selection process for a first standard for quantum-safe cryptographic primitives (NISTPQC).
 It is the only key encapsulation mechanism that has been selected for standardization at the end of the third round of the NIST standardization process.
 According to a footnote the report announcing the decision, it is conditional on the execution of various patent-related agreements, with NTRU being a fallback option.
-Currently, a forth round of the standardization process is underway, with the goal of standardizing an additional KEM.
+Currently, a fourth round of the standardization process is underway, with the goal of standardizing an additional KEM.
 In the second phase of the selection process, several parameters of the algorithm were adjusted and the compression of the public keys was dropped.
 Most recently, NIST paid particular attention to costs in terms of runtime and complexity for implementations that mask runtimes in order to prevent corresponding side-channel attacks (SCA).

+Evolution

+Kyber underwent changes during the NIST standardization process.
+In particular, in the submission for round 2 (so called Kyber v2), the following features were changed: